-In addition to the overall O&M costs, the different cost shares of O&M costs are investigated.
-The reported NER 300 onshore data (two projects/eight project years and updated with data from 2020) shows a rather low variation and unveils that most of the O&M onshore costs are declared as 'Service cost' ranging from 55% to 73% of the total (see Figure 15), a slight decrease as compared to previous years reporting.
+In addition to the overall 0&M costs, the different cost shares of 0&M costs are investigated.
+The reported NER 300 onshore data (two projects/eight project years and updated with data from 2020) shows a rather low variation and unveils that most of the 0&M onshore costs are declared as 'Service cost' ranging from 55% to 73% of the total (see Figure 15), a slight decrease as compared to previous years reporting.

-Figure 15 Range of O&M onshore cost shares
+Figure 15 Range of O&M cost shares for all case studies and reported years

-A high variation can be observed in the different reported 0&M shares for the offshore wind projects.
-This is particularly the case for the reported Service Costs (see Figure 16) ranging from 26% to 67%.
+A high variation can be observed in the different reported 0&M shares for the wind projects.
+This is particularly the case for the reported Service Costs (see Figure 15) ranging from 26% to 70%.
 In these cases it seems that the RK template is understood and filled in by the projects in very different manner.